Illumina/NirvanaDocumentation/docs/introduction/parsing-json.md

 ---
-title: Parsing Nirvana JSON
+title: Parsing Illumina Annotator JSON
 ---

 ## Why JSON?

 VCF is a fantastic file format that was developed during the methods development activities within the 1000 Genomes Project.
 Prior to that, variant callers were outputting information into a variety of tab-delimited formats.
 Sometimes based on existing standards (like GFF), while most were proprietary.
 The primary intent of VCF files was to provide a human-readable, standardized representation of genetic variants.
 Similar to SAM/BAM files, VCF files used BCF files as their binary counterpart.

-In the very beginning, Nirvana offered VCF output for annotation.
+In the very beginning, Illumina Annotator offered VCF output for annotation.
 While many variant annotators offer an option to output VCF files, one could argue if they are still human-readable.
 Here's an example from a VCF file produced by VEP v102:

 ```
 chr3	107840527	.
 A	ATTTTTTTTT,AT,ATTTTTTTT	153.51	PASS	AN=6;MQ=244.10;